G-structure/config/docs/guides/hardware-security/ledger-setup.md

+---
-# Ledger Nano S Setup Guide
+title: Ledger Nano S Setup Guide
+---

 **Goal:** Secure SSH authentication, GPG signing, and SOPS secret management using your Ledger Nano S, all integrated with your Nix flake.